-This is our detailed comparison of two popular expat banking services: Wise vs Revolut.
+This is our detailed comparison of two popular expat financial services: Wise vs Revolut.

-I’ve been living abroad for 10 years in eight different countries – now in Madeira, Portugal.
+I’ve been living abroad for 10 years in several different countries – now in Madeira, Portugal.

-I’ve used both Wise and Revolut for many years – along with several other digital banking services – and have seen their service offerings and technology grow and develop.
+I’ve used both Wise and Revolut for many years – along with several other digital finance services – and have seen their service offerings and technology grow and develop.

 I’ve compared the benefits of Wise vs Revolut from the perspective of a new arrival in the EU, to help you decide which is the best fit for your cross-border banking needs.

-Overall, I found that Wise offers a slightly better service for EU expats, mainly in terms of lower fees, better support, and higher limits on ATM transactions in the eurozone.
+Overall, I found that Wise offers a slightly better service for expats in Europe, mainly in terms of lower fees, better support, and higher limits on ATM transactions in the eurozone.

 But for certain types of expats, especially if you’re into crypto or investing, Revolut is also worth a look.